jamespooley/brain-age-prediction/notes/grant-text.md

 In contrast to internal navigator-based PMC systems, PMC systems can also make use of externally mounted optical cameras to track a subject's head motion and update the parameters of data acquisition on the fly.
 To illustrate this approach, consider the KinetiCor (Kineticor, HI, USA) system.
 KinetiCor utilizes an

-"optical camera mounted on the inside of the scanner bore to track the motion of a passive Moire phase marker at 80 Hz frame rate (Maclaren et al., 2012).
-The Moire phase marker allows the three translational and three rotational degrees of freedom to be measured with precision on the order of tens of microns for the translations and hundredths of degrees for the rotations.
+"optical camera mounted on the inside of the scanner bore to track the motion of a passive Moiré phase marker at 80 Hz frame rate (Maclaren et al., 2012).
+The Moiré phase marker allows the three translational and three rotational degrees of freedom to be measured with precision on the order of tens of microns for the translations and hundredths of degrees for the rotations.
 Figure 1 shows a subject in a 32-channel head coil with the marker attached via a mold to the upper teeth.
 The information containing the position and orientation of the marker is sent to the scanner host computer, where the data are used to dynamically update the imaging FOV such that it follows the movement of the marker (Herbst et al., 2014; Herbst et al., 2012; Speck et al., 2006; Zaitsev et al., 2006)" (Friston?, online)

 Using a properly calibrated PMC system, the subject's head never leaves the scanner's field of view, thus obviating the need for the the post-acquisition re-alignments and artifact corrections discussed in the next section on retrospective motion correction (RMC).